We know choosing the right hot air brush isn’t easy, but here are the key features to consider for your hair type, length, and styling needs!

 Wattage is particularly crucial in case you have thick, coarse, or long hair.
 You can cut down on drying time with a more powerful hot air brush.
 A higher wattage also means you’ll avoid excessive heat exposure.

 Wattage is the measure of a hair dryer’s maximum power, and that particular “maximum” might be too much for delicate hair.
-Variable settings allow the user to have control over the heat.
+Variable settings give you control to adjust the heat based on your hair type and texture.

-Hot air brushes typically heat to between 130 and 230 degrees Fahrenheit.
-And, they usually come with 2 or 3 different preset temperature settings as low, medium, and high.
+Hot air brushes typically heat to between 130°F and 230°F. And, they usually come with 2 or 3 different preset temperature settings as low, medium, and high.

-If you have fine or damaged hair, then one of the most important things you can do to protect your hair is to learn the preset low-setting temperature.
+If you have fine or damaged hair, then one of the most important things you can do to protect your hair is to pay attention to the preset low-setting temperature.

 Thick, curly hair tends to need a higher heat setting to save time and prevent prolonged heat contact.
 You should also note that straightening your hair requires more heat than curling or drying.